Publisher: Direction – Updated on 31/03/2021

-- How do mesoscale eddies, and their cascade of energy to larger or smaller scales, vary with regional interannual and climatic variability?
+- How do mesoscale eddies, and their cascade of energy to larger or smaller scales, vary with regional, interannual and climatic variability?

-- How is the air-sea-wave coupling modified by sub-/mesoscale dynamics and fine-scale fronts and what is the feedback on the dynamics of the open ocean and coastal regions (e.g. upwelling zones, western boundary currents)?
+- How is the air-sea-wave coupling modified by sub-/mesoscale dynamics and fine-scale fronts and what is the feedback on the dynamics in the open ocean and coastal regions (e.g. upwelling zones, western boundary currents)?